 INTERPOL Notices are international requests for cooperation or alerts allowing police in member countries to share critical crime-related information.

-Most Notices are for police use only and are not made available to the public.
-However, in some cases, for example to alert the public, or to request help from the public, an extract of the Notice can be published on this site.
-United Nations Special Notices are public.
+Most Notices are for police use only and are not available to the public.
+However, an extract of the Notice can be published on this site if the requesting country wishes to alert the public or seek their help.
+All United Nations Special Notices are public.

 Types of Notice

 Red Notice: To seek the location and arrest of persons wanted for prosecution or to serve a sentence.

 Yellow Notice: To help locate missing persons, often minors, or to help identify persons who are unable to identify themselves.

 Blue Notice: To collect additional information about a person’s identity, location or activities in relation to a criminal investigation.

 Black Notice: To seek information on unidentified bodies.

 Green Notice: To provide warning about a person’s criminal activities, where the person is considered to be a possible threat to public safety.